-- The mounting torque is important to the frequency response of the sensor for the following reasons: - If the sensor is not tight enough, proper coupling between the base of the sensor and the mounting disk will not be achieved. - If the sensor is over tightened, stud failure may occur. - A coupling agent (such as MH109-3D epoxy) will maximize the high frequency response of your hardware, but is not required.
+- The mounting torque is important to the frequency response of the sensor for the following reasons: - If the sensor is not tight enough, proper coupling between the base of the sensor and the mounting disk will not be achieved. - If the sensor is over tightened, stud failure may occur. - A coupling agent (such as MH109-3D epoxy) may be used, but is not required.